litmuschaos/v1-litmus-docs/docs/pod-network-loss.md

 ## Details

-- Pod-network-loss contains chaos to disrupt network connectivity of kubernetes pods.
+- Pod-network-loss injects chaos to disrupt network connectivity to kubernetes pods.
-- The test involved setting up a ping to general/public IPs from inside the pod & also setting up a ping to the pod IP itself from a cluster node.
 - The application pod should be healthy once chaos is stopped.
 Service-requests should be         served despite chaos.
+- Pumba is run as a daemonset on all nodes in dry-run mode to begin with; the network-loss        command is issued during experiment execution via kubectl exec
 - Causes loss of access to application replica by injecting packet loss using pumba